 Joanna has also been a singer/facilitator with the Noyana Singers for 12 years, bringing music to community members on hopsice and their families.
 Joanna is the mom of 2 teenagers (ages 15 & 17) who introduce her to a wide

 variety of new music daily!

-Hebrew Language Specialist
+Hebrew Learning Specialist

 I believe every child should be taught according to their own needs and in their own way.
 I graduated in 2017 from the University of Florida with a Bachelor’s in History and a minor in both Education and Innovation.
 Teaching Judaics is my passion (you might hear me singing in the halls!) and I have been teaching children the weekly Torah portion, Hebrew reading, and holidays since I was a teenager volunteering at my local Hebrew Sunday school.
 Since then, I’ve had the wonderful opportunity to work at many Chabad Houses and Camp Gan Israel summer camps, instilling each and every day with love and positivity.
 I cannot wait to meet and interact with my new students.
 I am so thankful to be joining your wonderful community this year!